Agencies That Regulate Asbestos

 CERCLA addresses abandoned hazardous waste sites in the United States and oversaw the possible release of the carcinogen into the environment.
 In 1986, the act was amended by the Superfund Amendments and Reauthorization Act of 1986 (SARA) and the Small Business Liability Relief and Brownfields Revitalization Act of 2002.

 Globally, 60 countries have banned asbestos use in some form.
 Other countries, like India and Russia, still use the fibers for gaskets, ropes, cloth, insulation, and other products.
-Countries that still produce the carcinogen often don’t have adequate enforcement of rules and regulations to limit exposure.
+Countries that still produce this carcinogen often don’t have adequate enforcement of rules and regulations to limit exposure.

 The United States still imports and uses asbestos.
 Since mining ceased in 2002, America has relied solely on importing the mineral.
 Most imports in the United States come from Brazil.
 According to the U.S. Geological Survey, 750 metric tons of mineral were imported in 2018.
 Further, an unknown quantity of products containing asbestos has been imported.